LaunchCodeEducation/lchs/src/chapters/databases/db-practice.rst

 #.
 Notice the ``(?, ?, ?)`` at the end of the query string.
 The question marks
    serve as placeholders for the values we want to save in the new row.
 #.
 We indicate those values with arguments inside the ``.execute()`` method.
 #.
+Note that we do not need to include a *primary key* value when we add a row.
+   This process is automatic with SQLite.
+#.
 Use the ``.commit()`` method to finish the process.

 **Final code from the video**: